canonical/ubuntu-cloud-docs/oci/oci-reference/index.rst

 Reference
 *********

-This section of the documentation contains an in-depth description the Ubuntu image's OCI configuration.
+Here you'll find an in-depth description of the Ubuntu image's OCI configuration.

 .. toctree::